 Don’t compare your decorating style to your friends.

 Find what works for you, and do your best.

 I am a work in progress, and my guess is you are too!
 So let’s work together and put perfection in it’s place by not letting it control our homes and lives.

 - Instead of waiting for the perfect thing to say, start a conversation with someone.

-- Instead of wishing you were a better cook, serve the best meal you can for your family.
+- Instead of wishing you were a better cook, serve the best meal you can to your family.

 - Instead of having the perfect art display, use what you have and put up your children’s art.

 Don’t let perfection get in the way of creating the home and life you love!